ChromeUniverse/BotsApp/README.md

 Version 1.3 - Added delay in main loop to reduce weird WhatsApp behavior, minor refinements

+Version 2.0 - Can now send 1 or more messages to multiple contacts/group chats simultaneously

 #### Credits:
 Developer - Lucca Rodrigues (a.k.a ChromeUniverse)